zahiar/apache-airflow-playground/example-docker-compose-celery-airflow-2.0/README.md

 This example shows you how to run Airflow 2.0 (using official docker image) with its dependencies using docker-compose.

-Please note that Airflow 2.0 is in **development** (at time of writing), and will contain backwards incompatible changes, for example, I found the following airflow CLI changes:
+Please note that Airflow 2.0 will contain backwards incompatible changes, for example, I found the following airflow CLI changes:

 | Old Commands | New Commands  |